logimic/iqrfboard/documents/README.md

 ![image](files/images/SetupIqrfNetwork/50150771-3a33e780-02bf-11e9-89e6-dce0b8d8afeb.png)

 ## Examples
-Then turn the IQRFBB-10 board into any wireless sensor or actuator [with many examples](examples/README.md)
+Now we can make from IQRFBB-10 any wireless sensor or actuator by wiring proper sensor or actuators.
+Let's continue to [our examples](examples/README.md)